dydxprotocol/v4-documentation/pages/governance/proposing_a_new_market.md

 - BinanceUS
 - Crypto.com

+Recommended DEX sources (can be considered for robust oracles but are not queryable):
+- Uniswap V2/V3
+- Raydium
+- Orca
+- Osmosis

 Exchanges not included in the above list are not currently supported by the software.

+### Recently listed markets
+If a market is relatively new, one month of past liquidity and volume data may not be available.
+If the underlying token launched within 1 day, one can consider the modified requirement below to ensure compatibility and relevance without sufficient data.
+1. There should be at least 4 oracle sources that meet the following criteria:
+  - Both sides of liquidity at 2% from the midprice should be at least `$50,000`.
+  - The 24 hour trading volume should be at least `$1,000,000`.
+2. Additionally, there should be 2 oracle sources that meet the following criteria:
+  - Both sides of liquidity at 2% from the midprice should be at least `$30,000`.
+  - The 24 hour trading volume should be at least `$1,000,000`.
+3. At least 5 of the oracle sources should be queryable.

 ## Example

 ### Example of markets with robust oracle sources
 Here is a [list](https://docs.google.com/spreadsheets/d/1zjkV9R7R_7KMItuzqzvKGwefSBRfE-ZNAx1LH55OcqY/edit#gid=1489690476) of certain markets and their oracle sources, likely compatibilility with optimal software performance, and parameters, based on the methodology above.

 ### `exchange_config_json`